anthony-illenden/EAE-598-Project/README.md

 Sprint | 1
 Assigned To | Tony
 Description | Extract ERA5 Potential Vorticity.
-Acceptance Criteria | Use ERA5 variables to calculate these variables.
+Acceptance Criteria | Extract the ERA5 PV variable.
+Test the extraction of this variable and ensure it has the same lat/lon dimensions.
 Unit Test | See test_calculations.py or below
 ```
 def test_get_pv():